SEND

 Supporting Individual Needs

-The Personalised Learning Centre is a provision which supports pupils with behavioural, emotional and social difficulties.
+The Personalised Learning Centre is a provision which supports pupils with behavioural, emotional and social needs.
 Pupils in the PLC also follow a broad curriculum but access more personal development opportunities in order to support their return to the mainstream setting.

 We have eight learning support assistants and are in receipt of inclusion funding from the local authority to provide additional staffing which enables pupils with SEND to follow a full curriculum pathway in a mainstream setting.
 In addition to this we have used a temporary leadership allowance to work with pupils in the lowest ability groups running a rewards and recognition system which is bespoke to their class and more immediate than the whole school system.